vipulkr/HTML5CSS3_Example1/INSTALL.windows.md

 ## Vagrant Installation ##

-**note: All installers are available on the file server.**
+**note: All installers are available on the file server @ http://172.23.238.13/software/.**

 1. Make sure VTx is enabled on your computer.
-1. Install virtualbox.
+1. Install virtualbox version 4.3.x.
 1. Install Vagrant.
 1. Install git bash.